The Waterbury Land Bank Authority is a vehicle for supporting broader community development.

 Our overall objectives include:

-- Developing in-fill housing and that increase the supply of affordable housing and increase community equity for new owner-occupants.
+- To develop in-fill housing that increases the supply of affordable housing and increases community equity for new owner-occupants.

-- Reduce density in neighborhoods through strategic demolition of blighted properties and therefore, provide more air, light, and space between properties.
+- To reduce density in neighborhoods through strategic demolition of blighted properties, therefore, providing more air, light, and space between properties.

-- Convert vacant lots to off-street accessory parking and to community gardens for residents to produce healthy foods.
+- To convert vacant lots into useable space such as off-street accessory parking, or community gardens for residents to produce healthy foods where food scarcity may exist.

-- Increase the urban tree canopy and improve the natural resiliency of Waterbury by planting native trees and shrubs on selected non-developable land slivers.
+- To increase the urban tree canopy and improve the natural resiliency by planting native trees and shrubs on selected non-developable land slivers.

-- Promoting a Side Lot Program with vacant lots (land slivers and others) to sell vacant lots to responsible adjoining property owners.
+- To promote our Side Lot Program and sell or transfer vacant lots (land slivers and others) to responsible adjoining property owners.

-Our activities will be delivered in and to “disproportionately impacted” or “impacted” neighborhoods and households.1
+Our activities will predominantly serve “disproportionately impacted” or “impacted” neighborhood areas or households.

-1“Disproportionately impacted” households or tracts include tracts or households earning <40% of area median income (AMI) or 150% of poverty guidelines
+“Disproportionately impacted” households include households earning less than 40% of area median income (AMI) or households at 150% of poverty guidelines.

-“Impacted” households or tracts include tracts or households earning <65% AMI or 300% of poverty guidelines
+“Impacted” households include households earning less than 65% the area median income or households at 300% of poverty guidelines.